sanjeed5/new-mac-setup/README.md

 ### Comprehensive Mac Settings Backup

-The `backup.sh` script creates a complete backup of your essential Mac settings, separated into public and private categories:
+The `backup.sh` script creates a complete backup of your essential Mac settings, separated into public and private categories.

-1. **Public-Safe Backups**:
-   - Homebrew packages list
-   - npm global packages
-   - Python packages list
-   - VSCode extensions list
-   - Shell themes and plugins
-   - Application preferences (non-sensitive)

-2. **Private Backups**:
-   - SSH keys and configuration
-   - Git global configuration
-   - VSCode settings
-   - Database configurations
-   - Docker credentials
-   - Browser profiles
-   - macOS preferences
-   - And more sensitive data

 ### Git Configuration